wvanorder/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .forEach is having you do a specific action for each item in an array, where .map is ALWAYS returning an array back to you.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function within an object.

 3. What is closure?
+closure is the usage of variables within a certain scope, so that those variables are only visible within that context. i.e:

+const sayMyName = function() {
+    const myName = 'WillieVanilly';
+    return console.log(myName);
+}

+if I try to console.log(myName) outside of the context of that function, it would not be accessible, because it exists within the closure of that function.

 4. Describe the four rules of the 'this' keyword.
+    ~1.On a global/window level, it is referring to everything.
+    ~2.
+In the implicit binding context, you are using `this.key` where key is a value within the scope you are working, and it will return a value specific to that scope. this.name will give two different answers for objects with two different 'name' key:value pairs.
+    ~3.
+New binding is when we use 'this.newKey' to create a previously nonexistent key:value pair within an object, or assign value to something that wasn't already there.
+    ~4. explicit binding is when we use .call or .apply to change the meaning of 'this' for a specific instance, to be measured according to a different set of rules we established elsewhere.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super('banana') is important because it tells our class - which in this instance is extending another class- to fill the attributes of the class from which it is extending with its own information.

 ## Project Set up